Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Conductivity versus inelastic scattering

-In the framework of Relaxation Time Approximation (RTA) it is possible to compute the inelastic mean-free path $L_i(E,\tau_i)$ at every energies $E$ and inelastic scattering times $\tau_i$ (Sec. \ref{Sec_QT}).
-Figure \ref{locA1B1} shows the conductivity $\sigma$ drawn versus $L_i$ for different types of vacancies and different energies close to $E_D$.
-The microscopic conductivity $\sigma_M(E)$ is the maximum value of the curves $\sigma(\tau_i)$ at the corresponding energy $E$.
+In the framework of the Relaxation Time Approximation (RTA) (Sec.\,\ref{Sec_QT}), we compute the inelastic mean free path $L_i(E,\tau_i)$ at every energy $E$ and inelastic scattering times $\tau_i$ (Sec.\,\ref{Sec_QT}).
+Figure\,\ref{locA1B1} shows the conductivity $\sigma$ drawn versus $L_i$ for different types of vacancies and different energies close to $E_D$.
+The microscopic conductivity $\sigma_M(E)$ discussed in previous sections (Secs.\,\ref{sec:level3} and \ref{sec:level4}) is the maximum value of the curves $\sigma(L_i)$ at the corresponding energy $E$.
 Each curve $\sigma(L_i)$ has three parts.
-For small $L_i$, typically $L_i \ll L_e$, diffusivity is ballistic, the defects have not a direct effect and $\sigma \propto L_i$.
-Diffusive regime, $\sigma(L_i) \simeq \sigma_M$, is reached for $L_i \simeq L_e$.
-For a small defect concentrations $c$, that regime can be found for a wide range of $L_i$ values.
-For large $L_i$ values, $L_e \ll L_i$, localization regime is reached and $\sigma(L_i)$ decreases when $L_i$ increases.
-Inelastic scattering collisions can be caused by temperature through electron-phonon interactions.
-At room temperature, $L_i$ is expected to be close to $L_e$, $\sigma(L_i) \simeq \sigma_M$, and the quantum correction is negligible. $L_i$ increases when temperature decreases, and at low temperatures, i.e. when $L_i \gg L_e$, quantum interferences dominate the transport properties.
+(1) For small $L_i$, typically $L_i \ll L_e$, the static defects have no direct effect and $\sigma \propto L_i$.
+This regime is possible at finite temperature only when the defect concentration is extremely low.
+(2) For $L_i > \sim L_e$, $\sigma(L_i)$ reaches a plateau at $\sim \sigma_M$.
+For small defect concentrations $c$, this regime can be found for a wide range of $L_i$ values.
+(3) For large $L_i$ values, $L_i \gg L_e$, localization regime is reached and $\sigma(L_i)$ decreases when $L_i$ increases.
+In this regime, the so-called quantum corrections, $\Delta \sigma(L_i) = \sigma(L_i) - \sigma_M$, govern the transport properties.

+Inelastic scattering collisions are mainly due to electron-phonon interactions, and thus $L_i$ decreases when the temperature $T$ increases.
+Realistic $L_i$ values are difficult to known, but it is reasonable to consider that at room temperature and higher temperature, $L_i$ is such as $\sigma(L_i) \simeq \sigma_M$ (plateau regime) and thus the quantum corrections are negligible.
+At low temperatures, i.e. $L_i \gg L_e$, quantum interferences dominate transport properties.